TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

 [ ] Support metrics calculation - for train and validation sets.
   [x] Don't remove the columns.
   [x] Use the data to compute metrics.
-  [ ] Remove any ground truth reference.
+  [x] Remove any ground truth reference.
+  [x] Can I run as a batch?
+  [ ] Can I get these into compute metrics to be reported, or no?
 [ ] Add ability to push a grids-only set of data.

 >[!WARNING]